adap/flower/examples/devices_demo/README.md

 This demo will show you how Flower makes it very easy to run Federated Learning workloads on edge devices.
 Here we'll be showing how to use NVIDIA Jetson devices and Raspberry Pi as Flower clients.
 This demo uses Flower with PyTorch.
-The source code used is mostly borrowed from the the [example that Flower provides for CIFAR-10](https://github.com/adap/flower/tree/main/src/py/flwr_example/pytorch_cifar).
+The source code used is mostly borrowed from the [example that Flower provides for CIFAR-10](https://github.com/adap/flower/tree/main/src/py/flwr_example/pytorch_cifar).

 # Getting things ready